LOGISTICS

 Manage your time wisely - you will always have conflicting deadlines

-Read all instructions, follow policies strictly, and do not cheat!
+Read all instructions, follow policies strictly, and respect academic integrity!

 Come to office hours - get to know me outside class